 On rare occasion the pairing of two purebred Labradors will produce a mismarked puppy.
-The mismarks may be black dogs with tan points, yellows with black spots, chocolates with tan points, brindles (grey, tan and white mixed, known as splash) even dogs marked in two colors much like the pinto horse.
+The mismarks may be black dogs with tan points, yellows with black spots, chocolates with tan points, brindles (solid colors and white mixed, known as splashed) even dogs marked in two colors much like the pinto horse.

 These mismarkings represent throwbacks in the genetic color pattern.
 It has little to do with how closely related the parents are (inbreeding or linebreeding).